ninjaprox/ninjaprox.github.io/_posts/2017-04-16-bullet-list-on-ios-with-textkit.md

                           textContainer: textContainer)
 ```

-The relationship between components guides us to create and assemble them together to create a `NSTextView` with underlying `BulletListLayoutManager` which again is used to draw bullets.
+The relationship between these components guides us to create and assemble them to create an `NSTextView` with the underlying `BulletListLayoutManager` which again is used to draw bullets.
 Up to this point, we have our first result.

 ![Draw bullets result](/figures/20170416-5.png)

 ## Indentation

-We have just drawn bullets and had them beautifully in place without any additional character added to item's content, but we are not done yet.
-Look at the result above, you probably notice that bullets are overlapping item's content, not what we want.
+We have drawn bullets and have them beautifully in place without any additional characters added to the item's content, but we are not done yet.
+Look at the result above, you will probably notice that the bullets are overlapping the item's content, not what we want.
 On the bright side, just a small adjustment can fix this.
-Have you known that we have control of indent of the first line and another lines in a same paragraph by just using `attributedText` of `UITextView`?
-With this great support from `TextKit`, it is easy to shift right item's content and leave a consistent space between it and the bullet.
+Did you know that we have control of the indent of the first line and other lines in a same paragraph by just using `attributedText` of `UITextView`?
+With this great support from `TextKit`, it is easy to shift the right item's content and leave a consistent space between it and the bullet.

 ```swift
 let style = NSMutableParagraphStyle()